KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
 3. Recommendation: Found `uses: actions/setup-node@v3` in file `workflow.yml`: Replace it with v4.
-4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
-Please add one.
-5. Outdated: Found `MichMich/MagicMirror` in file `urls.py`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `urls.py`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Outdated: Found `MichMich/MagicMirror` in file `magicmirror.py`: Replace it by `MagicMirrorOrg/MagicMirror`.
+5. Outdated: Found `MichMich/MagicMirror` in file `magicmirror.py`: Replace it by `MagicMirrorOrg/MagicMirror`.
-7. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
-Please add one.
-8. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
-Please add one.
-9. Recommendation: Found `new Date()` in file `log-stream-viewer.component.ts`: Consider replacing it by `new Date(Date.now())`.
+6. Recommendation: Found `new Date()` in file `log-stream-viewer.component.ts`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-10. Recommendation: Replace eslintrc by new flat config.
+7. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-mmpm by bee-mar](https://github.com/bee-mar/MMM-mmpm)